 - The University offers the flexibility of distance learning and part-time study options for some undergraduate courses and for most postgraduate courses.

 - Each Faculty has Learning Enhancement Co-ordinators (LECs), who are academics with a responsibility to develop learning and teaching practice.
-They have a crucial role in supporting staff development to promote effective student learning and to promote academic quality enhancement.

 - The last national Research Assessment Exercise took place in 2008.
 The University was judged to have world-class research in 8 of 11 categories that apply to our subject portfolio.
 Over 70% of research is classed as being of international quality.
 The University is in the top 20 modern universities for research in the whole of the UK.

 - The University is building on this excellence with the establishment of three multi-disciplinary Research Institutes.
 They focus on translational research in the areas of excellence.
-Membership of the institutes crosses organisational boundaries with each institute being thematic, rather than discipline based, carrying out research which is relevant to the wider community.
-Read more about research at Robert Gordon University.

 IDEAS – Institute for Innovation, Design and Sustainability Research.
 Topics: Engineering; Environmental Science; Computing; Architecture & Built Environment and Art & Design.